Toranktto/bsd-plotutils/README.md

 * FreeBSD 13.0-RELEASE amd64
 * Darwin 22.2.0 arm64

-Future code should conform to the ANSI C and POSIX standards if possible.
+Future code should conform to the C23 standard if possible.

 ## Backwards compatibility

-Distributed programs and libraries should be compatible with versions available in UNIX V7, 4.3BSD and System V flavours (e.g. Solaris, AIX).
+Programs and libraries should be compatible with versions available in UNIX V7, 4.3BSD and System V flavours (e.g. Solaris, AIX).
 Compatibility at the source code level can be achieved through the header `plotcompat.h`.
 Bugs compatibility is not guaranteed.